emqx/emqx-docs/en_US/changes/known-issues-5.1.0.md

     }
     ```

--   **"Max Connections" Parameter Ineffective for quic or ws Listeners**
+-   **"Max Connections" Parameter Ineffective for "quic" or "ws" Listeners**

     Configuring "Max Connections" for "quic" or "ws" type listeners through the Dashboard or configuration file does not take effect.